apache/cordova-plugin-splashscreen/README.md

     <preference name="SplashScreenDelay" value="3000" />
     ```

-    Note also that this value used to be seconds, and not milliseconds, so values less than 30 will still be treated as seconds.
+    This value used to be in seconds (but is now milliseconds) so values less than 30 will continue to be treated as seconds.
 (Consider this a deprecated patch that will disapear in some future version.)

     To disable the splashscreen add the following preference to `config.xml`:
     ```xml